mozilla/data-docs/src/concepts/segments.md

 This segment contains clients who sent pings on _none_ of the previous 27 days.
 As of February 2020 this segment contained approximately 4% of DAU and its users had a 1-week retention of approximately 30%.

+### Weekday regulars v1

+`clients_last_seen.is_weekday_regular_v1`

+This segment contains clients in _Regular users v3_ who typically use the browser only on weekdays.
+This segment is responsible for a slight majority of the weekly seasonality in DAU for _Regular users v3_.
+Of the previous 27 days, these users submitted a ping on at most one weekend day (UTC).
+Due to differing timezones, we allow flexibility: the "weekend" could be Friday/Saturday, Saturday/Sunday, or Sunday/Monday; we only ask that each client is self-consistent for the 27 day period.

+## All-week regulars v1

+`clients_last_seen.is_allweek_regular_v1`

+This segment contains clients in _Regular users v3_ who do not fit in _Weekday regulars v1_ - clients that used the browser on a weekend at least twice in the previous 27 days.
+DAU for this segment does have some weekly seasonality, so some of the clients in this segment use the browser on weekdays preferentially, but not exclusively.

 ## Writing queries with segments

 When a segment is defined with respect to a user's _behavior_ (e.g. usage levels)